Palaeoloxodon: History of research and taxonomy

 Remains of Palaeoloxodon species have probably been noted since ancient times where their remains like those of other fossil proboscideans were interpreted as those of giants or other mythical beings.
 In 1695, remains of a straight-tusked elephant were collected from travertine deposits near Burgtonna in what is now Thuringia, Germany.
 While these remains were originally declared by the Collegium Medicum in the nearby city of Gotha to be purely mineral in nature, Wilhelm Ernst Tentzel, a polymath in the employ of the ducal court of Saxe-Gotha-Altenburg, correctly recognised that they represented the remains of an elephant.
 Prior to 1845, the remains of Eurasian species of Palaeoloxodon were considered to be those of woolly mammoths.
 The earliest species of Palaeoloxodon to be described, the European straight-tusked elephant (Palaeoloxodon antiquus) and the South Asian Palaeoloxodon namadicus, were named by British paleontologists Hugh Falconer and Proby Cautley in 1846-47.
 Prior to the description of the genus, Palaeoloxodon species were initially placed in the genus Elephas (which includes the Asian elephant).

 In 1924, Matsumoto Hikoshichirō coined Palaeoloxodon, and circumscribed it as a subgenus of Loxodonta (which include the living species of African elephants).
 It included the "E. antiquus—namadicus group", and he designated the Japanese "E. namadicus naumanni Mak." as its type species.
-Also in 1924, American paleontologist Henry Fairfield Osborn named the genera Sivalika and Pilgrimia, with the former covering the Asian species and the latter covering the African and Mediterranean island dwarf species of Paleoloxodon.
+Also in 1924, American paleontologist Henry Fairfield Osborn named the genera Sivalika and Pilgrimia, with the former covering the Asian species and the latter covering the African and Mediterranean island dwarf species of Palaeoloxodon.
 In 1931 Osborn named the genus Hesperoloxodon to include Palaeoloxodon antiquus.
 In a 1942 posthumous publication, Osborn recognised Sivalika and Pilgrimia as junior synonyms of Palaeoloxodon, while still recognising Hesperoloxodon as valid.
 This publication was the first to consider Palaeoloxodon a valid genus in its own right, an opinion followed by later authors such as Emiliano Aguirre in 1969.
 Later authors have considered Hesperoloxodon another synonym of Palaeoloxodon.
 Vincent J. Maglio in a 1973 publication controversially synonymised Palaeoloxodon with Elephas based on morphological similarities between the two genera.
 Later authors either considered Palaeoloxodon a valid genus or a subgenus of Elephas.
 Cladistic analyses finding Elephas and Palaeoloxodon to not be each other's closest relatives led to the placement of Palaeoloxodon species within Elephas to be questioned by other authors.
 By the 2010s Palaeoloxodon was widely regarded as a valid genus separate from Elephas.